Wednesday, April 25, 2012

 Lastly, we have the Foot Clan.
 Karai popping up was a big surprise, as I hadn’t expected to see her of all characters this early in the narrative.
 She claims to be the granddaughter of the Shredder, so it looks like her familial relationship with him from the 4Kids series has been imported (she had no relation to the Shredder in the Mirage comics).
 I’m all for it, as I found 4Kids Karai to actually be more interesting than Mirage Karai, mostly due to her blood-ties with the Shredder conflicting with her sense of ethics and honor.
 Mirage Karai was great in “City at War”, but after that she hardly ever did anything of interest.

 As for the Shredder… Well, he sure looks badass, doesn’t he?
 We got spoiled on Duncan’s design a while back when the image of issue #10’s cover was released online, but it’s still pretty sweet.
-We still don’t know for sure if he’s the scar-faced Foot Soldier who has been appearing since the beginning of the series, but I’m anticipating some sort of twist when it comes to Shredder’s identity.
+We still don’t know for sure if he’s the scar-faced Foot Soldier, but I’m anticipating some sort of twist when it comes to Shredder’s identity.
 And anyway, if the Shredder is Karai’s grandfather… then who is her father?

 As always, I’m chomping at the bit to find this stuff out.